 Using Expect with SSH on an LXI Device

-Secure Shell (SSH) is typically used to allow users to remotely login to an account using an interactive command line terminal, Pickering LXI devices offer an SSH service.
-This is normally of little use as programming interface, however software products exist which allow the user to convert such an interactive interface into a programming interface, one such product is Expect.
+Secure Shell (SSH) is typically used to allow users to remotely log in to an account using an interactive command line terminal; Pickering LXI devices offer an SSH service.
+This is normally of little use as a programming interface.
+However, software products exist that allow the user to convert such an interactive interface into a programming interface; one such product is Expect.
 Expect allows the user to create a program, written in Tcl, the native language of Expect, to handle interactive command line interfaces.

 More information on the Pickering SSH interface can be found here.